manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Initial setup for all mongodb ec2 instances or nodes.

 * Anisha Vaghela:
-   + Check on creation of backend APIs for login/signup in go.
+   + Setup of ec2 node and clusters.

 * Miraj Patel:
    + Configured the kong api gateway with the cassandra cluster created in personal project.